Reviews You Can Rely On

 Credit: Amber King & Trevor Peterson

 To begin, stake down all four sides.
-Then, adjust your poles to about 125 cm (or a little higher).
+Then, adjust your poles to about 125 cm (or slightly higher).
 Clip the adaptor pole into the top of the tent, then insert the adaptors into the pole itself.
-From there, attach your poles first to the webbing loops on the bottom (near the door).
+Attach your poles first to the webbing loops on the bottom (near the door).
 Adjust the height of the pole until the fabric material around the door is taut.
 Finally, adjust all your guy points.
-With some practice, you can pitch your tent in under five minutes on your own.
-Stormy weather isn't helpful, but it's not frustratingly impossible, either.
+With some practice, you can pitch your tent in under five minutes.
+Pitching in stormy weather isn't helpful, but it's not frustratingly impossible either.

 black diamond distance adaptor tent ultralight tent review - after choosing a location, it's easiest to start by simply staking...